“You definitely have multiple sclerosis,” the doctor said.”

 It didn’t come as a surprise.
 We had suspected it for months.
 In fact, my neurologist referred me over the local multiple sclerosis specialty clinic after seeing my symptoms.
 But still, there is something different about hearing those words come out of a doctor’s mouth.

-It wasn’t a surprise.
-But hearing those words out loud still sent some shockwaves through my soul.
+While it wasn’t a surprise, hearing those words out loud sent some shockwaves through my soul.

 “Well the timing isn’t great,” I thought.
 It was November 2018 and just a couple of days after my husband was diagnosed with cancer – the Non-Hodgkins Lymphoma type.
 And our daughters were experiencing major health issues.